 - Share a feeling of togetherness.
 The members of the family share common beliefs and, therefore, feel connected to each other.
 This sense of similarity yields psychological affirmation and one has the satisfaction of being together with like-minded people.

 - Spend time with each other.
 They make sure to have at least one meal together every day.
 They enjoy playing, camping, dining out or simply discussing politics.
 They actively involve themselves in each other’s lives but know where to draw a line.
+It develops their compatibility and creates a strong bond.

 - Lead by example.
 The elders follow what they teach the younger members of the family.
 The value system is set up by example.